ddev/ddev/docs/users/cli-usage.md

 * `ddev describe` tells how to access **MailHog**, which captures email in your development environment.
 * `ddev describe` tells how to use the built-in **phpMyAdmin** and `ddev launch -p` gives direct access to it.
 * Composer, git, node, npm, and dozens of other tools are installed in the web container, and you can access them via `ddev ssh` or `ddev exec`.
+Composer v2 is the default.
+To use composer v1, `ddev config --composer-version=1`.
 * `ddev logs` gets you webserver logs; `ddev logs -s db` gets dbserver logs.
 * sqlite3 and the mysql client are inside the web container (and mysql client is also in the db container).